 top of page

-The Boys' Shed Project
+The Shed Project

 Current Project:

-The Boys’ Shed is conducted out of the Anglican Parish of Warracknabeal - Church Rectory Garage.
-Two separate sessions are currently offered:
+The Shed Project is conducted on the grounds of the Anglican Parish of Warracknabeal.

-Monday afternoons (weekly) - Primary age participants
+Monday afternoons (weekly) - Male participants (from year 4 age)

 Rev James was appointed Parish Priest in December 2017.
 He perceived a need where young males could develop confidence and increase socialisation skills in a supportive environment.
 He discerned that even within a rural setting, many boys did not have the skills nor the opportunity to work practically with their hands in a safe workshop situation.
 Concurrently, in conversation with parents there were a number of boys identified that required ‘male mentors’ in their lives due to family circumstances, isolation and disadvantage.

-Expansion of Project:
+Expansion of Project - completed!

 ‘Rev’s Revolution’ was instigated by Rev James in August 2020.
 His aim is to ride 5,000kms on his bicycle in 365 days (01 Aug 20 - 01Aug 21) to raise $25,000 towards the building of a new Boys’ Shed on Anglican Church grounds. (click here for more info on Rev's Revolution)

-Aims and Objectives of the Boys’ Shed:
+Aims and Objectives of The Shed Project:

 2. In our modern society, there are very few contexts where a ‘boys only’ space is provided.
 Current writing and research suggests that boys need a specified space to grow and build confidence, and eventually develop into fine young men.